 Tabora December 5

-I am settling into my new, mostly slower, pace of life.
-However, never think that crossing any roadway allows you to not be alert or you do so at your imminent peril.
+I am settling into my new, slower, pace of life.
+However, never think that crossing a roadway allows you to drop your guard or you do so at your imminent peril.
 Cars, bodabodas, bikes and huge, soot belching trucks swoop erratically toward the poor pedestrian.
 So far I have escaped being crushed.

-Noise and smells are always changing.
-Oversized loudspeakers destroy the tranquility, even in the rural landscape.
+Noises and smells are always changing.
+Over-driven loudspeakers destroy the tranquility, even in the rural landscape.
 Some self-ordained pastors feel obliged to preach loud and long into the night No sure what type of witness that is.

-Driving from Tabor to Mwanza takes at good 6-8 hours.
-Although the roads are decent, there are many unexpected deep potholes, the result of many heavy trucks.
+Driving from Tabora to Mwanza takes at good 6-8 hours.
+Although the roads are decent, there are many unexpected cavernous potholes, the legacy of many heavy trucks.
 Hidden cameras photograph speeders, then you are pulled over further along.
 Although we were stopped four times, Hanneke was not ticketed.
-She observes the ever changing speed limit.
+She observes the ever-changing speed limit.
 The speed is 50 and then 100 and then 50 again, for no reason, changing about every 500 m.
 This can double the travel time and certainly triples the stress level.

-Mahona proudly showed us around his sprawling university campus.
+Mahona proudly toured Mfaume and I around his sprawling university campus.
 Lecture halls are modern and beautiful.
 His dorm room is typical, tiny, yet adequate.
 He introduced us to many friends and his roommate—all really nice people.
 There are 8,000 students.

-We visited the hardware to get tiles for the kitchen, bath and storage room floors.
+We visited the hardware to get tiles for the kitchen, bath and storage room floors in Hanneke's house.
 The shop walls have a haphazard arrangement of tiles, once it was necessary to climb over re-bars to get a closer look.
 When we decided on a particular pattern, we went to another store and to pay then returned to load the tiles into Hanneke’s van.